 Some 97% of the phosphorus present in the urine can be converted into calcium phosphate, the key ingredient in fertilizers that underpin commercial farming worldwide.
 This is significant because the world’s natural phosphate reserves are running dry.

 Randall explained, “The fertilizers are produced as part of the phased process used to produce the bio-bricks.
 First, urine is collected in novel fertilizer-producing urinals and used to make a solid fertilizer.
 The remaining liquid is then used in the biological process to grow the bio-brick.”

-“But in that process, we’re only after two components: carbonate ions and the calcium.
-What we do last take the remaining liquid product from the bio-brick process and make a second fertilizer.”
+“But in that process, we’re only after two components: carbonate ions and calcium.
+What we do last is take the remaining liquid product from the bio-brick process and make a second fertilizer.”